 Why don’t the EU institutions pay a full salary in the first month?

-It has to do with the fact that the HR unit and the PMO or the EU’s Paymasters Office have to ‘determine entitlements’.
-Your final salary is impacted by a myriad of factors that the institutions can check only once you’re employed, aka, your original employment and education proof, how long is your work experience, whether you’re an expat, whether you have kids, whether they have relocated with you, is your spouse with you, what’s her income, etc. This objectively takes time.
+You will not get the full salary in the first month becasue it has to do with the fact that the HR unit and the PMO or the EU’s Paymasters Office have to ‘determine entitlements’.
+Your final salary is impacted by a number of factors that the institutions can check only once you’re employed, aka, your original employment and education documentation, your work experience length, whether you’re an expat, whether you have kids, whether they have relocated with you, is your spouse with you, what’s her income, etc. This objectively takes time.

 It is in your own interests to fill any forms and provide any information requested by HR or the PMO ASAP.
-The faster you do this, the more likely is your chance to get a full salary in the 2nd month of employment, plus all unpaid salary and allowance amounts from the first month.
+The faster you do this, the more likely is your chance to get a full salary in the 2nd month of employment.

 Sample calculation of your cash flow challenge

 Let’s assume that you are a new employee of the EU satellites agency in the Czech Republic where the correction coefficient of 0.83 or 83% of a Brussels salary applies.
 You successfully got a three-year contract agent’s position of FGIV and are starting at grade 13 step 1.

 You do not have any mortgage or other loan payments before getting the EU job and you and your family agree to live relatively frugally, however splurge once a year on a holiday abroad.
 You have a spouse that won’t work at first (and might never find work in Prague) and two kids – one in pre-school and one that is school-aged.
 You also will rent a two/three bedroom 80m2 apartment for around 1000 EUR a month and start to make monthly payments for a car you bought a few months in to your new job.